blaze/blaze.github.io-source/content/articles/2015/10/distributed-hdfs.md

 TODO
 ```

-Once we have block locations on the host file system we ditch HDFS altogether
+Once we have block locations on the host file system we ditch HDFS and just
-and revert to our normal model of the world.
+think about remote hosts that have files on their local file systems.
+HDFS has
+played its part and can exit the stage.

 Data-local tasks with distributed
 ---------------------------------

-So lets load all of these blocks with Pandas and distributed.
+We load these blocks with `pandas` and `distributed`.

 ```python
 >>> columns = [TODO]